RobTheThief/ci-project-1-css-and-html/README.md

     -   #### Typography
         -   The Raleway font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
-        -   Imagery is important.
-The large, landing image is designed to be striking, thought provoking and catch the user's attention.
+        -   The large, landing image is designed to be striking, thought provoking and catch the user's attention.

 ## FEATURES